ashramwen/kii-mt7688-agent/README.md

 npm install express
 npm install jju
 ```
-Both of them can not be bundled into the dist.
+Neither of them can be bundled into the dist.

 After then, you can run it.
 ```sh